 |Original Financial Aid||Revised Financial Aid|

 |$2,723||Stafford Student Loan||$1,204 (retained amount)|

 |$4,215||$2,352 credit owed back to Student|

 Refunds on rooms may be given in the case of a student who, due to illness or other imperative reasons, officially withdraws from the College.
 No room is refunded after the 60 percent point in the term.

 Board cancellations are effective one day after notifying the Office of Student Development.
 Board charges are refunded on a pro-rata basis.
 No refunds will be issued for unused Flex dollars at any time.
 No board is refunded after the 60 percent point in the term.

 May Term Board Refunds:

 May Term board charges will be refunded for students taking their first or second May Term Please click on the form for details.
-To apply for a board refund, download the form, sign and return to the business office by May 1, 2013.
+To apply for a board refund, sign and return the form, to the business office by May 1, 2018.

 May Term Travel Course Refund Policy: